 And then things get even worse during the course of episodes 18-20.
 Satsuki is defeated by her monster of a mother Ragyo, who steals Junketsu for herself.
 Ryuko fares little better, getting her heart ripped out by Ragyo and revealing that she is a Life Fiber hybrid.
 Ragyo's COVERS have taken over Japan, imprisoning many people, including Mako and her family.
 Satsuki is rescued by the Elite Four and Ryuko ultimately awakens, but doesn't want anything to do with Senketsu anymore because she is still bugged out over being a Life Fiber hybrid.
 Then Ragyo and Nui lure Ryuko to Honnouji Academy, where they capture her and force her to wear Junketsu, turning her Brainwashed and Crazy — and worse, they've stitched the thing to her Life Fibers, meaning that if it's forcibly removed, it will kill her.

-And again with New Phyrexia.
+New Phyrexia.
 If you haven't gleaned how that's a Darkest Hour from the title, the Phyrexians have invaded another plane.
 This time, they've won.
 From what's been spoiled so far, it seems as if they've been able to infect mana itself.
 The multiverse is screwed.

 Among other incidents, unprecedented amounts of crap hit the fan at the end of chapter 100 of Ultimate Spider-Man - right in the middle of the Ultimate Clone Saga.
 To whit: Peter has already found at least one violently insane clone of himself and has tangled with a mysterious Spider Woman; Mary Jane has been kidnapped by another warped and insane clone of Peter who intends to transform her to make her "just like him" (and as of the last page of the chapter has apparently succeeded); Nick Fury has shown up outside Peter's house to arrest him with an army of "Spider Slayers"; Gwen Stacey has mysteriously returned from the dead, but panics and transforms into Carnage (the monster that killed her in the first place) when Fury shows up; Peter was forced to tell Aunt May his secret when she discovered him with Gwen, driving her lash out at him for lying to her all along and telling him she doesn't want to have anything more to do with him, before the repeated shocks (Gwen transforming into Carnage being the straw that broke the camel's back) cause her to have a heart attack; and Peter's supposedly long-dead father Richard Parker has apparently shown up, with Peter shocked to realize that May had known about him for a while and had kept Richard's return a secret.
 That's a LOT of crap to be going down at once and it still has to get worse before it gets any better.